djtersteegc/Coco-FujiNet/README.md

 Rev000 does away with the tape circuit and moves to a ROM for bootstrapping HDB-DOS, similar to a "minimal" Rev00 build and bootstraping via a CocoSDC or other ROM cart.
 Since it is now a cartridge format, you no longer need to power the ESP32 via USB, and instead it will normally take 5V from the cartridge port.
 There is a diode so if you do want to power by USB for debug logging or other reasons it is safe to do so without backfeeding into the Coco.

+With extra space in the cartridge case you can build with either the ESP32-DEVKITC-VE with an integrated antenna, or use a ESP32-DEVKITC-VIE with an external (included) antenna.
+In my testing the VIE version performed slightly better so I would recommend using it given the price is the same (at least in the US).

 ![rev000](docs/rev000.jpg)

 Schematic - https://djtersteegc.github.io/Coco-FujiNet/CoCo-FujiNet-Rev000-Schematic.pdf